Empire Wrestling Federation: Defunct championships

 The EWF Cruiserweight Championship was introduced in 2004 and was won by Liger Rivera in a 4-Way match.
 It was defended from 2004 until it was retired in 2011.
 It had been featured in the EWF's Match of the Year in both 2009 and 2010.
 Ray Rosas was the last EWF Cruiserweight Champion.
 Also defunct was the women's championship belt.
 It has yet to be brought back into the company.

 Annual events

 The Empire Wrestling Federation previously held two annual events, the Great Goliath and the Inland Title Tournament.
-The Great Goliath is a battle royal, held in honor of the wrestler who trained Jesse Hernandez, the EWF's owner and promoter, it has been held during the EWF's Anniversary Extravaganza in May since 2006.
+The Great Goliath Battle Royal/Rumble is held in honor of the wrestler who trained Jesse Hernandez, the EWF's owner and promoter, it has been held during the EWF's Anniversary Extravaganza in May since 2006.
 The winner is awarded a shot at the EWF Heavyweight Championship.